 \section{Conclusions}

-In this paper, we have analyzed some phenomenological aspects of the Alternative Left-Right model, motivated by superstring inspired $E_6$ model.
-We provided a detailed analysis for symmetry breaking and Higgs sector of this model, which consists of four neutral CP-even Higgs, two CP-odd Higgs and two charged Higgs bosons.
-We emphasized that three neutral CP-even Higgs and two CP-odd Higgs in addition to two charged Higgs can be light, of ${\cal O}(100)$ GeV.
+In this paper, we have analyzed some phenomenological aspects of the alternative left-right model, motivated by the superstring-inspired $E_6$ model.
+We provided a detailed analysis for the symmetry breaking and Higgs sector of this model, which consists of four neutral $CP$-even Higgs, two $CP$-odd Higgs and two charged Higgs bosons.
+We emphasized that three neutral $CP$-even Higgs and two $CP$-odd Higgs in addition to two charged Higgs can be light, of ${\cal O}(100)$ GeV.
 We also found that the contributions of charged Higgs bosons and the extra exotic quark $d'$ to $H \to \gamma \gamma$ are quite negligible.
-Therefore, our model predicts signal strengths of Higgs decay, in particular of $H \to \gamma \gamma$ and $H \to W^+ W^-$ that coincide with the SM expectations.
+Therefore, our model predicts signal strengths of Higgs decay, in particular, of $H \to \gamma \gamma$ and $H \to W^+ W^-$ that coincide with the SM expectations.

 Finally, we studied the striking signatures of the exotic down-type quark at the LHC.
 In particular, we computed the cross section of $d'$-pair production .
-We have shown that the typical value of this cross section is of ${\cal O}(1)$ fb, which is quite accessible at the LHC.
-The decay of $d'$ into jet, lepton and missing energy provides an important signature for this class of models at the LHC.
+We showed that the typical value of this cross section is of ${\cal O}(1)$ fb, which is quite accessible at the LHC.
+The decay of $d'$ into a jet, lepton, and missing energy provides an important signature for this class of models at the LHC.